 - Ideal dose: start with 600 mg per day (you can increase up to 900 mg if needed)

 - Timing: It is generally advised to take NMN in the morning, as it can support energy levels and metabolism throughout the day.
 The increase in NAD+ production promotes cellular energy.
-However, it may be considered to consume it in the evening, as a recent study suggests better results on physical performance with intake at the end of the day (between 6 PM and bedtime)
+However, it can be considered to consume in the evening, as a recent study suggests better results on physical performance with an intake at the end of the day (between 6 PM and bedtime)

 - Minimum duration: plan for at least 6 weeks of continuous supplementation to see the first significant effects